dnsimple/dnsimple-support/content/articles/zone-files.markdown

 </note>

 <div class="section-steps" markdown="1">
-##### How to import records from zone file
+##### How to import records from a zone file

-1. Log into DNSimple with your user credentials.
+1. Log in to DNSimple with your user credentials.
-1. If you have more than one account, select the relevant one.
+1. Select the relevant account.
-1. On the header click on the <label>Domains</label> tab.
+1. On the header, click on the <label>Domains</label> tab.
-1. Locate the relevant domain and click on the name to access the domain page.
+1. Locate the relevant domain, and click on the name to access the domain page.
 1. Go to the settings section by clicking the <label>Settings</label> link on the left.
 1. Click on the <label>Import from a zone file</label> link inside the zones card.

     ![Import zone link](/files/import-zone.jpg)

-1. Paste the content of zone file into the text area and click <label>Import Zone</label>.
+1. Paste the content from the zone file into the text area, and click <label>Import Zone</label>.
-1. The results of the import will be displayed including any errors that may have occurred.
+1. The results of the import will be displayed, including any errors that may have occurred.

     ![Zone file import results](/files/zone-import-results.png)